jussapaavo/dot_hammerspoon/README.md

 - [debug](./debug.lua): Utility scripts to help debugging.
 - [hotkeys](./hotkeys.lua): Personal hotkey configuration.
-- [hyper](./hyper.lua): Set a custom hyper key to use as modal with hotkeys.
 - [init](./init.lua): The main entrypoint and configuration file for Hammerspoon.
 - [movewindows](./movewindows.lua): Hotkeys for window management.